CrossTheRoadElec/Phoenix5-Documentation/source/ch13_MC.rst

 .. tip:: If changing a config live in the robot controller, use the Refresh/Revert button to confirm setting in Tuner.

-.. note:: CTRE devices can be factory defaulted via the API, and thru the B/C mechanical button.
+.. note:: CTRE devices can be factory defaulted via the API, and through the B/C mechanical button.

 .. note:: Neutral Mode will not change during factory default as it is stored separately from the other persistent configs.